sabrinayusoff/CAPP30239_FA22/data/README.md

 This folder contains the data that will be used for the final project.

-1. american_time_use_survey: Data from the American Time Use Survey database: https://www.bls.gov/tus/database.htm
-2. time_use_oecd_total: Data from OECD database of time use surveys from OECD countries: https://stats.oecd.org/Index.aspx?DataSetCode=TIME_USE#
-3. time_use_oecd_men: Subset of OECD Time Use Survey database (men)
-4. time_use_oecd_women: Subset of OECD Time Use Survey database (women)
+NOTE: The topic for my final project has changed to "Transport Equity in Chicago".
+The new data comes primarily from the American Community Survey: https://data.census.gov/table?q=s0802&g=0400000US17$8600000&tid=ACSST5Y2020.S0802&moe=true&tp=false .
+All the data files are subsets of the full 2020 data: acs_commute_data_final.

+Other data sources:
+1. libs/chicago_boundaries_zipcodes.geojson: https://data.cityofchicago.org/Facilities-Geographic-Boundaries/Boundaries-ZIP-Codes/gdcf-axmw